-with the content the content of t is that p in my "belief-box" whenever, or because, t consciously occurs.
+occurs.
 Such a state is functional/computational: to know that a thought is the thought that p (and not that q) is just to have the appropriate higher-order thought reliably tokened in one's belief-box.
 Moreover, this process does not require that the thought that t have phenomenology of any kind: even supposing t did have phenomenal properties, they would not be what justified the belief that t has the content that p.

-This counts as introspective knowledge of the content of t because t is a mental particular, the content of t' is that the content of t is that p, and t'plays the role characteristic of a belief due to the activity of a reliable mechanism.
+This counts as introspective knowledge of the content of t because t is a mental particular, the content of t' is that the content of t is that p, and t' plays the role characteristic of a belief due to the activity of a reliable mechanism.
 What justifies the belief that t is the thought that p is not the experience of t, but the etiology of the belief about t.
 And since this belief is caused, not inferred, such knowledge is non-inferential.
 Finally, when t', so caused, is conscious, knowledge of the content of t is Immediate (conscious, introspective and non-inferential).

-But to think that t is the thought that p while t is occurring-even because t is occurring-is not to identify it as the thought that p in the sense at issue in this paper.
+But to think that t is the thought that p while t is occurring - even because t is occurring - is not to identify it as the thought that p in the sense at issue in this paper.
 Introspective identification of occurrent conscious thoughts is analogous to perceptual identification of objects and introspective identification of sensations: it is a form of knowledge by acquaintance.
 Such identifications have the canonical form this [that] is (an/the) F; they require simple acquaintance, in the relevant mode, with the object identified.
-That is, the object identified-"this"-must be experientially discriminated by the perceiver from its environment.
+That is, the object identified - "this" - must be experientially discriminated by the perceiver from its environment.
 And, as pointed out above, this requires that the object appear to one in some determinate way, and that one be attending to it.
-One cannot, say, visually identify a thing as a dog (see that it is a dog) unless one has an attentive discriminative visual experience of it-that is, unless one simply sees it (in the sense of section 2).
-Merely to think this animal is a dog when a dog is within visual range and is causing one to have a visual experience of it and to think that it is a dog, is not to see that it is (visually identify it as) a dog.
-Likewise, merely to think that s is a pain when s is a pain, is occurring, and is causing one to think that it is a pain, is not to feel that it is (introspectively identify it as) a pain.
-And merely to think that t is the thought that p when t is the thought that p, is occurring, and causing one to think that it is the thought that p, is not to grasp that t is (introspectively identify it as) the thought that p.
+One cannot, say, visually identify a thing as a dog (see that it is a dog) unless one has an attentive discriminative visual experience of it - that is, unless one simply sees it (in the sense of section 2).
+Merely to think that it is a dog when a dog is within visual range and is causing one to have a visual experience of it and to think that it is a dog, is not to see that it is (visually identify it as) a dog.
+Likewise, merely to think that s is a pain when s is a pain, is occurring, and is causing one to think that t is the thought that p when t is the thought that p, is not to grasp that t is (introspectively identify it as) the thought that p.